Tornadoes of 2023: January 2–4 (United States)

 EF2 damage to a home northeast of Jonesboro, Louisiana.

 In early January, a three-day severe-weather outbreak brought damaging winds, large hail, and a number of tornadoes to the Southern United States and impacted the Midwest to a lesser extent.
-On January 2, the Storm Prediction Center issued an enhanced risk for Arkansas and parts of surrounding states, with a risk for tornadoes.
+On January 2, the Storm Prediction Center issued an enhanced risk for Arkansas and parts of surrounding states, with a risk for tornadoes to occur.
 An EF1 tornado damaged homes and the high school in Jessieville, Arkansas, injuring two people.
 A large 1.1 mi EF2 tornado caused severe damage near Jonesboro, Louisiana, snapping large trees, significantly damaging several residences, and injuring three people.
 Another strong EF2 tornado knocked down metal-truss electrical-transmission towers near Haile and destroyed an outbuilding.
 A third large, long-tracked EF2 tornado damaged or destroyed houses, vehicles, and a mobile home in Montrose, Arkansas, and snapped or uprooted many trees and power poles along its path.
 Another enhanced risk was issued the following day farther east in the Gulf Coast region, with 10% risk for tornadoes in parts of Louisiana, Mississippi, and Alabama.
 An EF2 tornado downed many large trees, tore most of the roof off a house, caused roof damage to other homes, and destroyed boathouses and outbuildings at the Jordan Lake Reservoir near Deatsville, Alabama.
 Several tornadoes touched down as far north as Illinois, including two EF0 and EF1 tornadoes that damaged outbuildings and farm equipment near Maroa.
 Another pair of EF1 and EF0 tornadoes briefly touched down in Decatur, with the EF1 tornado damaging a vacant bowling alley and the EF0 tornado causing minor damage at Richland Community College.
 Tornadoes continued touching down into the morning of January 4, including a high-end EF1 tornado that damaged several homes, flipped cars, and severely injured a person on the east side of Montgomery, Alabama.
 An EF1 tornado struck the small community of Roosterville, Georgia, destroying a barn and a mobile home.
 An EF1 tornado also struck Sandersville, where homes and a warehouse were damaged and many trees were downed, some of which landed on structures.
 A semi-truck was overturned in Sandersville, injuring the driver.
 Additional weak tornadoes touched down across parts of the Carolinas later that day before the outbreak ended.
 Fifty-eight tornadoes were confirmed.